AnhyDev/AnhyLibAPI/README.md

 ```
 ## Documentation

-For a complete overview of the Javadoc documentation of our project, please visit [this link](https://dev.anh.ink/anhylibapi/javadoc/).
+For a complete overview of the Javadoc documentation of our project, please visit <a href="https://dev.anh.ink/anhylibapi/javadoc/" target="_blank">this link</a>.

 *Please note that the documentation may be updated over time, so we recommend periodically checking this link for access to the latest versions.*